nimiq/nimiq.github.io/tutorials/basics-1-consensus.md

 Inside this function:

-1) We're going to configure Nimiq to use "Testnet".
+1) We're going to configure Nimiq to use the "Testnet".
    Which is - as the name suggests - a good choice for experimenting and testing.

    ```js
    Nimiq.GenesisConfig.test();
    ```

-2) Then we use the Config Builder (details below)...
+2) Then we use the Configuration Builder (details below)...

    ```js
    const configBuilder = Nimiq.Client.Configuration.builder();
    ```

-3) ... to get the client instance that automatically connects to the network.
+3) ... to get a Nimiq client instance that automatically connects to the network.

    ```js
    const client = configBuilder.instantiateClient();
    ```

-**These three lines are all it needs to get a Nimiq Client connected to the network!**
+**These three lines are all you need to get a Nimiq Client connected to the network!**

 When you run this code, you'll notice it will take a moment to reach consensus.
-Open the dev tools (F12) to see logs of the Nano Client and understand better what's going on under the hood.
+Open the dev tools (F12) to see logs of the Pico Client and understand better what is going on under the hood.

-The **Config Builder** will create the optimal Nimiq Client depending on the features we need for our project.
+The **Configuration Builder** will create the optimal Nimiq Client depending on the features we need for our project.
-In many cases no additional features are needed - like in this example - and so the builder will setup a Pico Client for us which is able to sync and establish consensus in just a few seconds.
+In many cases, no additional features are needed - like in this example - and so the builder will setup a Pico Client for us which is able to sync and establish consensus in just a few seconds.
-For the entire tutorial, no extra features are needed.
-So we can skip diving into details.
+For the entire tutorial, no extra features are needed, so we can skip diving into details.

-Great, let's add some UI to see what's happening behind the scenes.
+Great, let's add some UI to see what is happening behind the scenes.

 ## User Interface

-Adding a `<div>` with an ID to print out the status messages:
+Add a `<div>` with an ID to print out the status messages:

 ```html
 <body>